Place Small Home Recycle Bins In Key Locations To Encourage Recycling

 Helpful hint, if needed, somehow differentiate the trash and other container, with color or label, or something else, just so people don't get confused about which is which!

-Below is an example of such a satellite container shown by a reader.
+Below are examples of such a satellite container shown by a reader.
 I'd love to see yours as well, once you put them into place, so submit your photos here

 Real Life Satellite Recycling Containers